schnatterer/docker-aliases/README.md

 * Could be because of conflicts, see TODOs at the end
 * Contributions welcome, create an issue or PR.

+## Contribute

+Contributions welcome!

+* Are there aliases missing you use often?
-What are your most used abbrevs?
+* What are your most used abbrevs?
 Is one of them missing in the aliases?
   Ask your shell history:

 ```bash
 # Most frequent docker commands